The Counting of the Omer

 Day 48 Meditation:

-Malchut (Sovereign Dominion/Servant Leadership) with Yesod (A Strong Foundation Bond)
+Today on day 48 of counting the Omer up to Shavu’ot we meditate on how Malchut (Sovereign Dominion/Servant Leadership) correlates with Yesod (A Strong Foundation Bond)

 Examine the bonding aspect of your sovereignty.
 Healthy independence should not prevent you from bonding with another person.
 On the contrary: self-confidence allows you to respect and trust another’s sovereignty and ultimately bond with him.
 That bond will strengthen your own sovereignty, rather than sacrifice it.